muratk3n/thirdwave/en/tweets/2020/week25a.md

 Police Department cracked, 'This is why you don’t do drugs, kids,' to the assembled crowd watching the killing of George Floyd in real time.
-The line struck me as something someone might say if they had grown up watching Cops, and had absorbed the show’s motifs as emblems of police work.
-In Cops’ world, the police are by default the good guys, because theirs is the only point of view the camera follows.
-Fleeing suspects must be captured because—on Cops—they’re always guilty of something.
+The line struck me as something someone might say if they had grown up watching *Cops*, and had absorbed the show’s motifs as emblems of police work.
+In *Cops*’ world, the police are by default the good guys, because theirs is the only point of view the camera follows.
+Fleeing suspects must be captured because—on *Cops*—they’re always guilty of something.
 And the structure of the show’s acts, punctuated by ad breaks, means that the good guys unfailingly capture and overpower the bad guys in a matter of minutes.Never have these qualities felt so out of touch.

-That Cops was still in production shocked some people this week, given how much it seemed like a relic of the late ’80s and ’90s, something unearthed from a time capsule alongside The Tracey Ullman Show and the 'Just Say No' antidrug campaign.
+That *Cops* was still in production shocked some people this week, given how much it seemed like a relic of the late ’80s and ’90s, something unearthed from a time capsule alongside The Tracey Ullman Show and the 'Just Say No' antidrug campaign.
 But that the series was finally